apache/flink/docs/content/docs/concepts/glossary.md

 have some additional methods needed for working with managed keyed state such as `open(Configuration c)`, `close()`, `getRuntimeContext()`.

-#### Rolling Total

-The sum of a sequence of numbers which is updated each time a new number is added to the sequence, by adding the value of the new number to the previous rolling total.

 #### (Runtime) Execution Mode

-DataStream API programs can be executed in one of two execution modes: `BATCH` or `STREAMING`.
+DataStream API programs and [Table programs](#table-program) can be executed in one of two execution
+modes: `BATCH` or `STREAMING`.
 See [Execution Mode]({{< ref "/docs/dev/datastream/execution_mode" >}}) for more details.

 #### Savepoint

 A [snapshot](#snapshot) triggered manually by a user (or an API call) for some operational purpose, such as a stateful redeploy/upgrade/rescaling.
-Savepoints are always complete and aligned and are optimized for operational flexibility.

-#### Scalar

-A scalar refers to a single value.
-This is in contrast to a set of values.

-#### Schema

-This refers to the organization or structure of data as a blueprint.
+Unlike [checkpoints](#checkpoint), the lifecycle of a savepoint is controlled by the user.

 #### Serialization

-This is the process of turning a data element in memory into a stream of bytes so that you can more efficiently store it on disk or send it over the network.
+This is the process of turning a data element in memory into a stream of bytes so that you can store it on disk or send it over the network.

 Flink handles data types and serialization in a unique way, containing its own type descriptors, generic type extraction, and type serialization framework.